A sublimation printer with Polycrylic for Sublimation.

 Here are the steps to follow:

 1. Prepare the surface.
-Use the 120-grit sandpaper to lightly sand the surface of the material you want to sublimate on.
-This will remove any dirt, dust, or imperfections and create a smooth and even surface.
+Use the 120-grit sandpaper to lightly sand the surface of the material you want to sublimate.
+This will remove dirt, dust, or imperfections and create a smooth surface.
 Wipe off any residue with a damp cloth and let it dry completely.

 2. Apply the first coat of polycrylic.
 Use the paintbrush to apply a thin and even coat of polyacrylic to the surface.
 Make sure to cover the entire area where you want to transfer the design.
 If you are using a spray or wipe-on polyacrylic, follow the instructions on the label.
 Let the polyacrylic dry for about an hour or until it is no longer tacky.